Bradltr95/DemoApp/README.md

--- Create by Bradley Latreille, two DemoApps names 'DemoApp' and 'phpDemo' 'DemoApp' : insert data into a database and view it
+-- Create by Bradley Latreille two DemoApps named 'DemoApp' and 'phpDemo'

+'DemoApp' : insert data into a database and view it
 Database: phpmyadmin
 DemoAPPDatabasename: testdb

 'phpDemo' : insert, view or delete info from a database.
 Database: phpmyadmin
 DemoAPPDatabasename: users